growthbook/growthbook-js/README.md

 Below are all of the available options:

 -  **enabled** - Default true.
 Set to false to completely disable all experiments.
 -  **debug** - Default false.
 If set to true, console.log info about why experiments are run and why specific variations are chosen.
+Only works when NODE_ENV is not set to production.
 -  **onExperimentViewed** - Callback when the user views an experiment.
 -  **url** - The URL for the current request (defaults to `window.location.href` when in a browser)
 -  **enableQueryStringOverride** - Default true.
 If true, enables forcing variations via the URL.
 Very useful for QA.  https://example.com/?my-experiment=1